 We Share Forward Foundation invested in JA Europe's project entitled "Building Back Better Through Social Entrepreneurship", an initiative equipping youth in Georgia, Moldova and Ukraine with skills to start social enterprises.
 The initiative fosters entrepreneurship, enhances employability and prepares young people as proactive community changemakers by supporting their social business ideas through mentorship and a Pre-Accelerator Program.
+Schneider Electric Foundation joined the initiative as co-investor.
 YMCA and SAP contributed to the initiative with non-financial support.
-There is current discussion with Schneider Electric Foundation to join the initiative.